Comprehensive Wisconsin Coverage

 Temporal Framework (BSTA)

 CARA provides a Baseline-Seasonal-Trend-Acute (BSTA) temporal framework as a complementary analytical lens for each risk domain.
-BSTA decomposes domain risk into four time-horizon components to support strategic planning context.
+BSTA decomposes domain risk into time-horizon components to support strategic planning context.
 It is displayed alongside the primary PHRAT score but does not modify the PHRAT calculation directly.
 Temporal factors such as long-term storm event trends, climate projections, and seasonal patterns are embedded within each domain's underlying data inputs.
 The BSTA display shows how those temporal dimensions break down for each hazard type.

 In strategic planning mode, long-term structural risks receive the highest emphasis.

-| Component | Weight | Description |
+| Component | Non-infectious domains | Infectious disease | Description |

-| Baseline | 60% | Long-term structural risks (1–10 year horizon) |
+| Baseline | 60% | 60% | Long-term structural risks (1–10 year horizon), from historical data trimmed-mean (median 60% of values) |

-| Seasonal | 25% | Predictable cyclical variations |
+| Seasonal | 25% | 25% | Predictable cyclical variations; 70% canonical hazard pattern + 30% jurisdiction-specific historical adjustment |

-| Trend | 15% | Medium-term directional changes calculated from real data: NOAA Storm Events (event frequency trends over 10-20 years), OpenFEMA NFIP claims, NOAA/WICCI/IPCC climate projections, and Census ACS demographic aging trends.
-Not applicable to infectious disease (see Acute). |
+| Trend | 15% | Not used | Medium-term directional changes from NOAA Storm Events (10-20 year event-frequency trends), OpenFEMA NFIP claims, NOAA/WICCI/IPCC climate projections, and Census ACS demographic aging.
+Infectious disease replaces Trend with Acute (county-level multi-year ID trend signal is too noisy to be useful). |

 Seasonal Patterns by Hazard